See what questions

 Listed below are some combinations of symptoms associated with Epistaxis, as listed in our database.
 Visit the Symptom Checker, to add and remove symptoms and research your condition.

 Immediate treatment of epistaxis includes pinching the nose shut or using a nose clip to hold it closed until the bleeding stops.
 Applying ice may be done as well.
 This often works well to treat a mild anterior epistaxis.
-For more serious cases of epistaxis, including posterior epistaxis, nasal packing and cautery using topical medications may also be ...Epistaxis Treatments
+For more serious cases of epistaxis, including posterior epistaxis, nasal packing and cautery using topical medications may ...Epistaxis Treatments

 Some of the possible treatments listed in sources for treatment of Epistaxis may include: